5 Yoga Asanas to Beat Exam Stress

 Benefits of Shashankasana:

-- This asana relaxes the mind and relieves depression, helping children concentrate better
+- This asana relaxes the mind and relieves depression, check these experts tips on helping children concentrate better

 - It tones the pelvic muscles and relieves sciatic pain